Skip to Main Content

 If trampolines are covered at all, they could be seen as a much higher risk to an insurance company, meaning your premiums may increase.
 Insurers may implement these increases to cover the added risk of injury or property damage related to having a trampoline.
 Of those two risks, the risk of bodily injury may be the most significant.
 If your insurance company’s policy excludes trampolines, you might want to shop around to other companies.

-Does having a trampoline affect homeowners insurance rates?
-It may, depending on your insurer.
+Having a trampoline on your property could impact your home insurance rates, depending on your insurer.
 Some providers could raise your annual premium to cover the added liability a trampoline brings.
 Before buying this backyard addition, you may want to ask your insurance provider how much additional premium you will need to pay for a trampoline.

 What are the risks of not telling your insurance company about a trampoline?